Table of Contents

 Son: What is your favorite kind of nut?

 Son: Your child.
 You remember me, right?

 Neither of these extremes is ideal, but I mention them for a few reasons.
 Even if we’re not seniors, we are all close to some and can see that their relationship with technology leaves something to be desired.
 Also, we’ll be there someday.
 It will be our children pulling out their hair because we managed to crash the self-driving car or forwarded the latest social media hoax to all of our friends.

-Being inclusive is a nice thing to do.
-That should be reason enough for it to be important, but it turns out there are plenty of other reasons it makes sense to design with the senior population in mind.
+Being inclusive is a nice thing to do, and so is having inclusive apps.
+That should be reason enough for it to be important, but it turns out there are plenty of other reasons why you should design apps with the elderly in mind.

 By the year 2030, 20.6% of the U.S. population will be 65 years of age or older.
 Worldwide, by 2050, nearly two billion people will be 60 or older—three times as many as in 2000.
 The elderly population is growing, will continue to grow, and is increasingly using the internet, smartphones, and mobile applications.

 The over-65 population also boasts the highest level of household wealth.
 This isn’t just a growing population—it’s a growing population with money to spend.
 Most are retired and their children are done with school and out of the house.
 If anybody can pay for mobile apps, they can.